yashmahalwal/nirikshak/packages/cli/docs/Add.md

 ## Step 3: Updating configuration files

-After resource files have been placed, we update the nirikshak configuration file by adding an entry for the resource.
+After resource files have been placed, we update the Nirikshak configuration file by adding an entry for the resource.
 We also update the jest configuration by adding a new project corresponding to the resource.